‘Analytics’ is one of those words: it gets used correctly for the most part, but often gets used as a catchall.

 Here are the options we recommend for measuring your social media platforms:

 - In-App Analytics: Most major social media networks provide fairly robust internal analytics.

 - Cyfe: This freemium web app is essential for building custom data dashboards.

 - Simply Measured: These folks offer some excellent free tools to help perform a variety of social media tasks.

-You now have a the basics on social media analytics that will help you find the data you need fast.
-Hopefully, this will help you do more efficient and effective analysis and reporting.
-Contact us today to speak with a certified expert on analytics to take your business to the next level.
+You now have the basics on social media analytics that will help you find the data you need fast.
+Hopefully, this will provide you with more efficient and effective analytics and reporting.